MegaManSec/JoshuaHu/menu/topics.md

 permalink: /topics
 ---

+Every post on this site, grouped by subject.
+If you're new here, this is the fastest way to work out what this blog is about: pick whichever cluster looks interesting and go from there.

 ## AI, LLMs, and AI slop (culture + security + tooling)

+Critiques of LLM-generated code and culture, alongside hands-on evaluations of AI-powered security tooling: what these tools actually find, and the messes they leave behind.

 * [LLMs are destroying art: the art of code, literature, and culture](https://joshua.hu/code-is-art-llm-people-losers)
 * [wtf is NS_ERROR_INVALID_CONTENT_ENCODING? investigating shared dictionaries and ChatGPT breakage in Firefox](https://joshua.hu/chatgpt-fail-loading-firefox)